azzindani/azzindani.github.io/docs/page6.md

 <br>

 1. Problem Definition
-   - Clearly define the problem that needs to be solved.
+   - Clearly define the problem that needs to be solved.<br>

 2. Finding Solution
    - List all potential solutions and select one for implementation.
-   - Develop a plan that outlines the expected outcomes.
+   - Develop a plan that outlines the expected outcomes.<br>

 3. Data Collection
    - Gather and prepare relevant datasets aligned with the problem.
    - If batch datasets are unavailable, develop a data collection process like web scraping.
-   - Ensure data quality and resolve any data issues.
+   - Ensure data quality and resolve any data issues.<br>

 4. Continuous Updates
-   - Regularly update the dataset or as needed.
+   - Regularly update the dataset or as needed.<br>

 5. Evaluation & Improvement
    - Evaluate inputs, processes, outputs, and outcomes.